 This short video, The Power of the Paragraph, gives a basic explanation of how to structure a paragraph.

 Your paragraphs should connect to each other and follow on in a logical order.

 Generally, you should not start a paragraph by reiterating what you have just talked about.
 Your first sentence of a paragraph should alert the reader to a change of focus, and each paragraph should build to show how your ideas are progressing.

 Once you have finished the essay, read the first sentence of each paragraph (it can be helpful to read out loud).
 You should be able to follow your ideas or argument even without the details of the rest of the paragraph.

 Example of a well-structured paragraph

-Take a look at an example of a well-structured paragraph taken from a first-class third year Politics essay.
+Take a look at an example of a well-structured paragraph (PDF) taken from a first-class third year Politics essay.